ducknorris/env-notifier/README.md

 Or install it yourself as:

-    $ gem install env_status
+    $ gem install env_notifier

 ## Usage

-This Gem is working out of the box in development mode.
+This Gem is working out of the box in development environment.

+For all environments configure an initializer like so:

+    Rack::EnvNotifier.config.authorize_environment = lambda {|env| true }

+Or just for production environment:

+    Rack::EnvNotifier.config.authorize_environment = lambda {|env| true } if Rails.env.production?

+There are several configuration options:

+* Position on screen

+    Rack::EnvNotifier.config.position_on_screen = "top"

+Available options are: top, right, bottom, left.

+* Notification message

+    Rack::EnvNotifier.config.notification_message = "development"

+By default the message it will be the name of the current environment.
+This can be overriden like so:

+    case Rails.env
+    when "development"
+      Rack::EnvNotifier.config.notification_message = "safe environment"
+    when "staging"
+      Rack::EnvNotifier.config.notification_message = "qa environment"
+    else
+      Rack::EnvNotifier.config.notification_message = "hot environment"
+    end

+The notification uses ``#env-notifer`` CSS ID.
+This can be customized further on, using custom CSS.

+    #env-notifier {
+      font-size: 16px;
+    }

+    #env-notifier.development {
+      background: #369;
+      color: #fff;
+    }

+    #env-notifier.production {
+      background: #8a0000;
+      color: #fff;
+      font-weight: bold;
+    }

 ## Contributing